LibrePhotos/librephotos/apps/backend/README.md

 docker-compose up -d
 ```

-You should have ownphotos accessibale after a few seconds of bootup on: [localhost:3000](http://localhost:3000)
+You should have ownphotos accessible after a few seconds of bootup on: [localhost:3000](http://localhost:3000)
 User is admin, password is admin and its important you change it on a public server via the ``docker-compose.yml`` file.

 ## Docker commands (outdated)